Friday the 13th (2009 film): Critical response

 Jason Anderson of the Toronto Star said the film added freshness to the standard formula of the previous films by focusing on the chasing and killing aspects instead of lingering on the prolonged suffering of victims like the Saw films.
 IGN's Chris Carle said Aaron Yoo stole the film with his comic timing and with his "memorable death".
 Carle said Derek Mears' portrayal of Jason adds more to the character than being simply a stuntman; Mears's subtle movements, athleticism, and physicality created an imposing image of Jason.

 Cancelled sequel

 In October 2009, Warner Bros.
 Pictures set a release date for a sequel to Friday the 13th as August 13, 2010.
 On December 10, however, the sequel was pulled from its release date and was delayed indefinitely.
 In April 2010, producer Brad Fuller announced that a sequel to the film was not happening.
 In February 2011, Fuller announced that Damian Shannon and Mark Swift had finished a script for the sequel.
-In June 2013, Warner Bros. relinquished their film rights to the Friday the 13th franchise to Paramount Pictures.
+In June 2013, Warner Bros. relinquished their film rights to the Friday the 13th franchise to Paramount.
 During the same month, however, Derek Mears (who portrayed Jason Voorhees in the 2009 film) revealed that Paramount was working with Platinum Dunes to produce a sequel to the remake.
 However, the sequel was later developed into a separate installment of the franchise.
+The rights to the franchise reverted to New Line/Warners in 2018.